Gay Project

 Cook healthy, eat happy!

-friendly, and enjoyable way.
-In this 8-week course, participants will learn to use the air fryer participants to prepare nutritious, delicious meals that fit their dietary needs and lifestyle.
-Alongside cooking demos, the course will also involve collaborative recipe development, culminating in a community-created recipe book that celebrates cultural diversity, personal stories, and shared experiences within the LGBTI+ community.
+Older LGBTI+ men often face isolation and health challenges.
+Nutrition and well-being are essential at every stage of life, and this practical, hands-on, peer-led course is tailored for older LGBTI+ individuals who want to explore healthy eating in an accessible, budget-friendly, and enjoyable way.
+Using the air fryer, a modern, energy-efficient cooking tool, participants will learn to prepare nutritious, delicious meals that fit their dietary needs and lifestyle.
+Alongside cooking demonstrations, the course will also involve collaborative recipe development, culminating in a community-created recipe book that celebrates cultural diversity, personal stories, and shared experiences within the LGBTI+ community.

-When: Fridays, 5th Sept – 24th Oct | 12pm–1pm
+When: Fridays, 5th Sept – 3rd Oct | 12pm–1pm

-Free Course
+Course Finished

 LGBTI+ Community Development